currawong-project/libcw/README.md

   This will allow feedback connections to be attached to them at a later stage of the network instantiation.

-- Implement subnet preset application.
+- Implement user-defined-proc preset application.

 - Implement the var attributes and attribute checking.